stanford-rc/mais-apis-python/README.rst

 Work is in progress on the following APIs:

 * `Workgroup`_: Full support for operations on individual workgroups.
   Creating workgroups.
+Searching for workgroup by name, or by member (member SUNetID, member certificate, or member (nested) workgroup).
   Modifying workgroup properties and membership.
+Deleting workgroups.
   Fetching privilege groups.
 Checking and making linkages.
-Integration with the Accounts SDK (for workgroup membership).

-  *Not currently planned*: Searching workgroups by an identifier (such as by part of a name, or by a member).
-Deleting workgroups.
+  *Not currently planned*: Anything related to workgroup integrations.

 Support is not planned for the following APIs, as the author does not currently have a need for them: